ubirch/ubirch-client-go/README.md

 > See [example_config.json](main/example_config.json) as an example for file-based configuration.

-Besides the `devices`-map, the device UUIDs and their corresponding authentication tokens can also be set through a file "`identities.json`".
+Beside the `devices`-map, the device UUIDs and their corresponding authentication tokens can also be set through a file "`identities.json`".
 See example: [example_identities.json](main/example_identities.json)

 ### Environment Based Configuration